psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## A Test: Impressing Victoria (and vice-versa)
 ![](../../assets/portraits/2016-impressing-victoria.png)
 *2016*
 Hit 'er with that #ShadowCloneJutsu 😉

-#godOfGenjutsu

 Excerpt from a private letter written on January 3, 2026, shared here as part of a personal archive acknowledging influences that helped refine how I listen, grow, and show up with intention: